-What to Look for a Dimmer Switch
+What to Look For in a Dimmer Switch

-Single vs. multi-room
+Single vs. Multi-Room

 Many LED dimmer switches are only wired to control the lighting in a single room, but others are equipped to change the lighting in multiple rooms with the press of a button.
 If you opt for a multi-room option, you’ll need compatible dimmer switches in several rooms—and the electrical setup can be a little trickier—but you can set the mood in an instant or easily bring the lights to full brightness.